-The focus of the POA is on coordinating placements for the FSMA observer programme.
-The POA's role is operational and focuses on the 'nuts and bolts' tasks involved in running the FSMA observer programme.
+The focus of the POA is on coordinating placements for the FSMA observer programme, as well as vessels operating under the US Treaty from 2023.
+The POA's role is operational and focuses on the 'nuts and bolts' tasks involved in running the observer programme.
 The main tasks include:

-- a) Coordinating with Parties to identify available observers from national programs: - b) Facilitating observer contracts; - c) Coordinating flight arrangements and ticketing for observers; - d) Facilitating accommodation for observers - e) Coordinating and facilitating allowances for observers for at sea and in transit. - f) Facilitating application for visas - g) Coordinating placement of observers onboard vessels - h) Administering financial arrangements - i) Developing and administering a Code of Conduct for observers - j) Facilitating insurance for observers
+- a) Coordinating with Parties and FFA members to identify available observers from national programs; - b) Facilitating observer contracts; - c) Coordinating flight arrangements and ticketing for observers;

-- k) Managing the provision of technical and safety equipment - I) Coordination of debriefing and data management.
+- d) Facilitating accommodation for observers - e) Coordinating and facilitating allowances for observers for at sea and in transit. - f) Facilitating application for visas - g) Coordinating placement of observers onboard vessels - h) Administering financial arrangements - i) Developing and administering a Code of Conduct for observers - j) Facilitating insurance for observers - k) Managing the provision of technical and safety equipment - I) Coordination of debriefing and data management.